kishoredbn/CppBlocks/README.md

 # CppBlocks
-My personal exploration and creations of C++ resuable constructs.
+My personal exploration and creations of C++ resuable constructs and building blocks.